isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1836.md

 **Description**

-SPTel's Managed Firewall solution offers the best in next generation firewall (NGFW) protection for SMEs.
+SPTel’s Managed Firewall solution offers the best in next generation firewall (NGFW) protection for SMEs.
 The Fortigate F-series firewall provides superior performance with a simple management interface.
 It uses the AI-powered FortiGuard security service to identify multiple threats and vulnerabilities for round-the-clock protection with threat intelligence.
-For added security, SPTel's network is monitored and supported by a 24 X 7 Integrated Network Operation Center located in Singapore.
+For added security, SPTel’s network is monitored and supported by a 24 X 7 Integrated Network Operation Center located in Singapore.

 ## Solution Packages Option(s)